 You can now specify

 knownImmutables.
-This is useful when you know you are using an immutable object, but its type isn't one of the known immutable types.
+When you know you are using an immutable object but its type isn’t one of the known immutable types.

 There is now a